ianxek/saczilla/saczilla/saczilla001_modified_fibo.md

 _If you have the resources_ to optimise your code manually, folding your code over [Bakhvalov's book](https://www.amazon.com/Performance-Analysis-Tuning-Modern-CPUs/dp/B08R6MTM7K), then you might reach the same performance.
 But then you'll need to do that for each program you write.
-So SaC is meant to delegate that performance tuning to the compiler, `sac2c` This is why SaC has been working on the compiler for 30 years, and why you need very competent postdocs to change any feature, because everything holds on everything else and one needs to make sure that small local perturbations will not crack the whole edifice.
+So SaC is meant to delegate that performance tuning to the compiler, namely `sac2c`.
+This is why SaC has been working on the compiler for 30 years, and why you need very competent postdocs to change any feature, because everything holds on everything else and one needs to make sure that small local perturbations will not crack the whole edifice.
 It's like any code